Ranking 10 New York Giants with Most to Prove in 2013

 For some added motivation, Joseph is in the final year of his rookie deal.
 With Johnathan Hankins, a second-round selection out of Ohio State waiting in the wings, Joseph's best interest may be to find big money on the open market in 2014, much like Barry Cofield did following Joseph's rookie season.
 If that's the case, he'll want to bulk up his résumé as much as possible in 2013.

-DE Jason Pierre-Paul is recovering from back surgery.
+7. DE Jason Pierre-Paul

 Following an incredible 2011 campaign in which he was named All-Pro for his 16.5 sacks, defensive end Jason Pierre-Paul's production plummeted.
 He nabbed the passer just 6.5 times last season, looking like a fractured shell of himself in the process.
 An ill-timed surgical procedure on his back now places a question mark on Pierre-Paul's availability for the team's season opener.

 When training camp opened at the end of July, Pierre-Paul claimed that he was only about "75 percent," but Jerry Reese insists that he's on pace in his rehabilitation to make a healthy Week 1 return.
 He remains on the physically unable to perform (PUP) list, where he'll presumably stay for the remainder of camp and the preseason.

 When Pierre-Paul does eventually return, there will be no grace period.
 Fans will not only expect him to perform at full strength, they'll also expect him to rebound to All-Pro form.
 As a member of a struggling defense, Pierre-Paul will need to prove that he is still one of the league's most feared impact playmakers.

 6. CB Terrell Thomas